 Human Resources (HR) recruits, engages and manages a civil service compliant and representative workforce and provide a variety of services to that workforce in areas such as employment, benefits, Equal Employment Opportunity (EEO), payroll, timekeeping, performance management, labor/management relations and training.
 HR staff will deliver these services accurately and in a timely, professional and collegial manner.
 HR strives to support maximizing employee productivity and morale in the SCA through special programs and routine tasks.

-The goal of the SCA's Business Development Department (BDD) is to develop a nationally recognized business development program that effectively promotes the growth, education and prosperity of the largest possible group of diverse SCA certified and qualified minority-owned, woman-owned and local business enterprise (MWLBE) firms; to assure the successful participation of these firms in the SCA's construction program; and to encourage the creation of other opportunities for these firms in the greater construction industry.
+The goal of the SCA's Business Development Department (BD) is to develop, expand, and manage a successful minority-owned, woman-owned, and local business enterprise (MWLBE) program that effectively promotes the growth, education, and prosperity of the largest possible group of diverse SCA certified and qualified firms; to facilitate the successful participation of these firms in the SCA's construction program; and to encourage the creation of other opportunities for these firms in the greater construction industry.

 The Office of the General Counsel is principally responsible for all of the legal services required to support the SCA's design and construction program.
 Specifically, the Office reviews and drafts contracts and other legal documents; manages litigation initiated by or against the SCA; acquires property for school construction through negotiation or eminent domain proceedings; reviews claims and proposed settlements arising under the SCA's Owner Controlled Insurance Program; responds to Freedom of Information Law requests; represents the SCA in inter-governmental investigations and inquiries; and manages the alternative dispute resolution and contract termination processes.